doriang102/doriang102.github.io/_posts/2017-10-13-model-selection,-regularization,-and-evaluation.md

 ![](/img/scatter_overfit.png?raw=true)

 Now we have an orthogonal set of 50 features, but our output variable $$y$$ depends on only one of them.
 What happens as we include more of the features into our model?
 If you followed the previous discussion, you should know the answer already.
-But let's see what happens:

 {% highlight ruby %}
 from sklearn import datasets, linear_model